Herbie helps you identify and correct floating point error in your numeric programs. But what is floating point error, and how does Herbie measure it?

 Bits of error measures the error of a computation for some specific input.
 But usually you're interested in the error of a computation across many possible inputs.
 Herbie therefore averages the accuracy percentage across many randomly-sampled valid inputs.

-Typically, inputs points are either very accurate or not accurate at all.
+Typically, input points are either very accurate or not accurate at all.
 So when computing percentage accuracy, Herbie's averaging a lot of points with near-100% accuracy and a lot of points with near-0% accuracy.
 In that sense, you can think of percentage accuracy as measuring mostly what percentage of inputs are accurate.
 If Herbie says your computation is 75% accurate what it's really saying is that about a quarter of inputs produce usable outputs.

 Herbie considers an input valid if it is a floating-point value in the appropriate precision and its true, real-number output 1) exists; 2) satisfies the user's precondition; and 3) can be computed.
 Let's dive into each requirement.